Planning to visit the Christmas markets in Berlin?

 An American Girl Dreams of a European Christmas

-I was living in sunny Southern California at the time..
-Which as you can imagine.. is the furthest thing from a White Christmas.. (my favorite Christmas movie btw) So, can you blame a girl for dreamin?
+I was living in sunny Southern California at the time.
+Which as you can imagine.. is the furthest thing from a White Christmas (my favorite Christmas movie btw).
+So, can you blame a girl for dreaming?

-You look across the street and instead of seeing your friend build a snowman, you see her in her bikini, hopping in the car with her family to go to the beach.
+You look across the street and instead of seeing your friend build a snowman, you see her in her bikini, hosting a neighborhood carwash in her driveway or hopping in the car with her family to go to the beach.

 Then, in my teens, I moved across the country to New York.. a whole different world.. practically a new country compared to Cali… But, I was excited thinking I’d finally get the holiday I had always envisioned…

-But, is NYC a cozy Christmas town in Europe?
-Nope…
+But, as lovely as a NYC Christmas is (and it really is!)… is it a cozy Christmas town in Europe?
+Nope… Not even close.

 “My Christmas present to myself each year is to see how much travel can open up the world and take me to places as far from sheltered California … as possible.”